Philonous/nix-exposition/README.md

 ### What is the Nix language

-Derivations are very limited and static (since they must produce predicatble outputs), Nix provides a more convenient language to generate them, which confusingly is also called Nix.
+Derivations are very limited and static because they must produce predicatble outputs.
+Nix provides a more convenient language to generate them, which confusingly is also called Nix.
 It is "purely functional" in the sense that there are no statements, only expressions, but evaluating Nix expressions can have certain side-effects, like putting something into the Nix store.